-Unless a foster pet needs constant care, you can indeed be a foster parent if you work a full time job.
+Unless a foster pet needs constant care, you can indeed be a foster parent if you work a full-time job.
 Most shelter animals are healthy and do not require content monitoring.
-However, you still need to have time to exercise them and to give much needed attention.
+However, you still need to have time to exercise them and to give them much-needed attention.
 When you foster an animal, the shelter or organization should provide basic needs for all animals like food, bedding, toys, ID tags, kitty litter, medications, and veterinary care.
-You are welcome to buy special treats, toys or anything else for your foster!
+You are welcome to buy special treats, toys, or anything else for your foster!
 Check with the shelter to see what supplies they provide.

 Make a foster pet feel extra welcomed by preparing all who live with you.
 All humans in the home need to agree to work together with a foster pet and all permanent pet residents must have vaccinations up to date to prevent the spread of communicable diseases commonly found in a shelter environment.
 Prepare your home by creating a safe place for any pet by having stair gates, securing exposed electrical cords, keeping all chewable items out of reach, and setting up a sleeping space the foster can have all to himself.

 Are you hesitant to become a pet foster parent because you’re afraid of having a broken heart when you have to give them back?
 You are not alone!
 Just remember that you gave them a warm, loving temporary home while they waited for their forever family to find them.
 It was a rewarding experience and you saved a pet’s life!

 Hey, current pet foster parents!
 You know these are just a few How-Tos — what would you add?
 Any tips for those thinking of becoming pet foster parents?